The Keeping Room: Plot

-Left without men in the dying days of the American Civil War, three Southern women - two white sisters, Augusta and Louise, and one african-american slave, Mad - must fight to defend their home and themselves from two rogue soldiers who have broken off from the fast-approaching Union Army.
-Augusta, the elder sister goes in search of medicine for her sister, Louise; who has been bitten by a raccoon.
-She stops off at a neighbor's house but finds the neighbor dead, having drunk a bottle of poison.
+Left without men in the dying days of the American Civil War, three Southern women – two white sisters, Augusta and Louise, and an African-American slave, Mad – must fight to defend their home and themselves from two rogue soldiers who have broken off from the fast-approaching Union Army.
+Augusta, the elder sister, goes in search of medicine for Louise, who has been bitten by a raccoon.
+She first goes to a neighbor's house but finds the neighbor dead, having drunk a bottle of poison.
 She then goes to a bar, where she is told to leave by the barman.
-It is there that Augusta encounters Moses and Henry, soldiers from the army.
+It is there that Augusta encounters the two Union soldiers, Moses and Henry.

-Late that night, Augusta, Louise and Mad hear noises from outside.
-It is revealed to be Moses and Henry and an intense shootout ensues.
-Henry rapes Louise and is shot dead by Mad, and Augusta injures Moses, but does not kill him.
-The three girls then go back to the kitchen and Mad reveals how she was raped often as a child.
+Late the next night, Augusta hears noises from outside.
+It is Moses and Henry, and an intense shootout ensues.
+Henry rapes Louise and is about to shoot her when Mad shoots him dead; while outside, Augusta shoots Moses, but does not kill him.
+The three women go into the kitchen and Mad reveals how she was raped often as a child.

-A clatter outside makes Augusta and Mad investigate with guns; the culprit is found to be Bill, Mad's lover, who is then accidentally shot dead by Augusta.
-Before dying, he tells Mad "they're coming".
-In the morning, the girls realize that Moses is still alive and search the house.
+Hearing a clatter outside, Augusta and Mad investigate with guns; Mad aims to shoot down a figure in the dark until she sees it is her lover, Bill, returned from the war.
+Just then Augusta, mistaking him for Moses, fatally wounds him.
+Before dying, he tells Mad "it's over" and "they're coming."
+In the morning, Augusta realizes that Moses is still alive and they search the house.
 When they eventually find him, he tells Augusta he is a "bummer" (soldiers sent in advance to forage for food and find any deserters or survivors) for the army.
-Seriously wounded, Moses warns Augusta that; "Billy's coming, burning down everything in his path.
-Rest assured, it will be cruel".
+Seriously wounded, Moses warns Augusta that "Uncle Billy's coming, burning down everything in his path.
+Rest assured, it will be cruel."
 Augusta shoots him dead.
-The girls bury the bodies and debate whether they will stay and fight for their house.
-They eventually decide they will dress up as men, using the clothing from the dead soldiers.
-They set the house on fire and the last shot shows the girls walking into the distance, the army just catching up to their house.
+The women bury the bodies and, after seeing flames along the horizon, debate whether to stay and defend their house or leave.
+They decide to dress as men, using the dead soldiers' clothing.
+They set the house on fire and the film ends on the women walking down the road, just as scattered Union troops are reaching their house.